Nespresso Citiz & Milk Espresso Machine, Chrome

 Unlike the other later models that carry the Aerrocino milk frother as a standalone product, the Citiz has an integrated design in which the Aerrocino attaches at a side port and detaches later for cleaning.

 You have the option to heat and froth your milk, or froth without heating – If you want frothed milk but not hot you would push the button for a few seconds in which case the light on the front turns blue instead of red.
 When the light is red, it is in froth/ heating mode.
 This would be easy for me to remember, as we’ve universally accepted blue icons (ex. a snowflake) and lights make you think of cold things and red makes you think of hot.
-To discontinue this, push the button lightly in which case the light will not show.
+To discontinue this, you would push the button lightly in which case the light will not show.

 It goes without saying, but it’s important to be pretty careful when cleaning the Aerrocino due to the electric circuitry.
 Also it is a good idea to be mindful of the fill lines inside, as some people have reported overflow if they went beyond it inadvertently.